Category Archives: Desperately Ever After

 Filed under Desperately Ever After

-Introducing the Desperately Ever After soundtrack!
+Introducing Desperately Ever After‘s soundtrack!

 The Desperately Ever After series is supposed to be witty, passionate, sarcastic, thought-provoking, and above all else: FUN!
 So when it came to creating a playlist, the songs I chose had to reflect that.